misssvets/Protein_Ligand_Molecular_simulations/Protein_ligand_steps.md

 Merge Protein and Ligand Indices: Create an index file that merges the protein and ligand groups.

-''' bash
-gmx make_ndx -f em.gro -o index.ndx
+'gmx make_ndx -f em.gro -o index.ndx'
-'''
 Select '1 | 13' to merge Protein and UNK (ligand).
 Type 'q' and press Enter to exit.